-Complete Section A, Form 8283 Complete Section B, Form 8283 Items or groups of similar items for which a deduction of \$5,000 or less per item is claimed.
-Publicly traded securities, even if deduction exceeds \$5,000.
-Items or groups of similar items for which a deduction of more than \$5,000 is claimed.
-Most items reported in Section B require a written appraisal.
+Complete Section A, Form 8283 Complete Section B, Form 8283 • Items or groups of similar items • Items or groups of similar items for which a deduction of \$5,000 for which a deduction of more or less per item is claimed. than \$5,000 is claimed.
+Publicly traded securities, even • Most items reported in Section B if deduction exceeds \$5,000 require a written appraisal

-Similar items are items of the same generic category or type.
+^{} Similar items are items of the same generic category or type.
 For example, clothing and books are not similar.